Peace Development Fund

 Programs

 Our Community Organizing grants are PDFs open door to any and all who wish to apply.
 Through these programs we are able to make small grants to community organizations working on issues of social justice, including environmental justice, economic justice, peace, human health & welfare in areas of the country where there are few grant making resources such as Iowa, South Dakota, Louisiana or the Southwest.
 Community Advised, Designated Grants and Donor Advised Funds bring donors, grassroots organizers and funders together for grantmaking and community building, strengthening relationships across sectors of the social justice movements.
-PDF regards Fiscal Sponsorships as a natural extension of our mission and program, and we work with on average NU fiscally sponsored groups.
+PDF regards Fiscal Sponsorships as a natural extension of our mission and program, and we work with on average 40 fiscally sponsored groups.
 With offices in California and Massachusetts, we are able to offer fiscal sponsorship to groups across the US and those based in the US and working internationally.
-223 total grants were made.GeographiesNot indicatedDatesJul 1, 2020 – Jun 30, 2021Source990No causes providedNo populations provided–$4.9MArctic Climate Change Initiative
+241 total grants were made.GeographiesNot indicatedDatesJul 1, 2017 – Jun 30, 2018Source990No causes providedNo populations provided–$2.1MProgram 2 [2018]

 Copyright 2026.
 All rights reserved to Chario Inc. (d.b.a.
 Impala)